harezmi/fit4j/README.md

 It is just enough to define the bean with type `GrpcResponseJsonBuilder` in the test configuration class and within its `build` method you can inspect the current request and return the response accordingly.
-In the above example, if the current request contains a particular `userId` value, then the service is trained to throw an exception with the status `"PERMISSION_DENIED"`.
+In the above example, if the current request contains a particular `fooId` value, then the service is trained to throw an exception with the status `"PERMISSION_DENIED"`.
 The order of those request-response training evaluations is that first the `GrpcResponseJsonBuilder` bean is asked for an answer, then if it returns null the `fit4j-fixtures.yml` yml file is queried.
 If there is no answer found either of those two places, your test will fail while stating you are expected to train for that particular